danielhamen/Python-Conversions/README.md

 # Python-Conversions
 A quick way to convert units in Python.
-For information on how to use this module, please read ```Usage.md```.
+For in-depth information on how to use this module, please read ```Usage.md```.

 With this module, you can use the following units:
 - Inch            :       ```inch```